wkandek/kubernetes-dev-cluster/Readme.md

 The Vagrantfile will install and configure a running Kubernetes (latest) cluster on Ubuntu 18.04 LTS (bionic64)

 Ubuntu provisioning scripts embedded in Vagrant file.
-This is a fairly straight forword bash shell script.
+This is a fairly straight forward bash shell script.
 Check the echo statements in the code to understand the operations.

 User should edit variables and is required to provide a unique token value for `KUBETOKEN`.
 Do not skip the Minikube pre-requisite as that is required for generationg the token.